The future of Social Security is unpredictable to say the least.

 Work until age 67?
 Apparently, some Americans are okay with it.
-A recent Gallup Poll showed 31% of retirees plan to keep working past age 67.(15) While working longer is a wise goal, it might not be realistic for everyone.
-A report from the National Institute on Aging showed more people stop working due to poor health than because they have sufficient money to retire comfortably.
+A recent survey showed that nearly two-thirds of workers expect to work past age 65.16 While working longer is a wise goal, it might not be realistic for everyone.
+A report from the National Institute on Aging showed more people stop working due to poor health than because they have sufficient money to retire comfortably.17

 Unexpected life changes could derail your good intentions to work longer, so prepare in advance for that real possibility.

 Start by calculating your full retirement age.
-That number will provide insight on when you can apply for Social Security benefits.
+That number will tell you when you can apply for Social Security benefits.
 It will also give you a date to work with as you’re planning your strategy for your 401(k) and Roth IRA.

 5. Should I claim my benefits before full retirement age?

 That’s a good question.
 And the answer is different for everyone.
 You can claim retirement benefits as early as age 62, or as late as age 70.
 If you claim your benefits before you’re the full retirement age, your monthly amount will be reduced to reflect the longer period you’ll receive them.
 However, delaying your claim will increase your benefits to compensate for the shorter period you’ll receive them.

 Look at it this way: Let’s say your full retirement age is 67 and you’d receive a monthly benefit of $1,000.
 If you begin claiming your Social Security at 62, your benefit would be $700.18 But if you wait to claim your benefit until age 70, it would increase to $1,240 a month.19

 Even better: If you have sufficient savings and don’t need your Social Security benefits for living expenses, think about claiming your Social Security early and work with your SmartVestor Pro to invest every penny.
 If you invest $700 a month from age 62 to age 77, you could potentially have another $318,000 saved!